aabayomi/Pyrus2D/README.md

 #### Baseline Policy

-To run and test one three baseline polices by [Gregory Kuhlmann and Peter Stone](https://www.cs.utexas.edu/~pstone/Papers/bib2html/b2hd-AB05.html).
+To run and test one of the three baseline polices by [Gregory Kuhlmann and Peter Stone](https://www.cs.utexas.edu/~pstone/Papers/bib2html/b2hd-AB05.html).
 Follow the command below.

 All three polices can be found in the directory